 A new book has just come out about the life, family, and heroism of this man, Welles Crowther, who saved dozens of lives when 9/11/01 happened.
-A forthcoming documentary is in the works as well, narrated by Gwyneth Paltrow.
+And a new documentary about this man’s life has also been released, narrated by Gwyneth Paltrow.

 His Dad gave him the red bandana when he was 6 years old, and he wore it or kept it in his pocket ever since then.